gitpod-demos/hashicat-aws/README.md

-# hashicat-aws
+# hashicat-aws - Gitpodified
-Hashicat: A terraform built application for use in Hashicorp workshops

-Includes "Meow World" website.

-## Gitpod AWS Terraform Setup
+This repo contains the classic Hashicat example application and terraform code for deploying it into an AWS account.

 **WARNING:** Terraform will store your state file on the local filesystem in your workspace.
 You should use a remote backend for persisting your state file, so if you forget to run `terraform destroy` and your workspace goes away, you can still recover and delete the infrastructure.

+## Gitpod AWS Terraform Setup

 To run this workspace against your own AWS account follow these steps: